-Up to 15 four year PhD Studentships are available each year.
+We like to award 15 four year PhD Studentships each year.
 The awards provide a generous student stipend, doctoral programme fees at EU/UK level, consumables, a travel allowance and contributions to open access publication costs.
 Details of the current value of the awards will be posted soon!

 Administering Institution researchers and collaborating companies should develop the project together.
 MRS is not involved in matching universities and companies.

 The Administering Institution must be a recognised Scottish University or Research Institution in which the student will be matriculated and which will award the PhD degree.

 There is no geographical requirement or restriction for the Company but it must be registered as a company in its place of origin.

 There is no requirement or restriction on the subject or nature of the research, provided it addresses a question relevant to human health – the causation, prevention, diagnosis or treatment of illness or the development of medical or surgical appliances, including hearing aids.

 At least three supervisors are required per Studentship, these being a Principal and Second Supervisor from the Administering Institution and a Company Supervisor.